 The Company is also significantly building up its in-country exploration expertise.
-Three on the ground senior exploration geologists joined the team in late January 2021 and represent a change in approach to in country exploration, focusing on working up exploration targets across all the Company's exploration portfolio.
+Three on the ground senior exploration geologists joined the team in late January 2021 and are leading in country exploration, focusing on working up exploration targets across all the Company's exploration portfolio.